 - Besides the courses required of all philosophy majors, a candidate for honors must take 16 of the 52 credits in philosophy at the 400 level.

 - In the term in which the student intends to complete the thesis, he or she must enroll in PHIL 403: Thesis, normally for 4 credits (P/NP only).
-This will typically be during the winter term of the student’s final year of classes if the student had taken PHIL 405 in the fall, or in the spring if PHIL 405 was taken in winter.
+This will be during the winter term of the student’s final year of classes if the student had taken PHIL 405 in the fall, or in the spring if PHIL 405 was taken in winter.

 - The thesis must demonstrate the student’s ability to formulate a significant research problem; to do research in primary sources; to interpret sources with imagination and technical skill; and to present the finished work in a form meeting professional standards in philosophy.

 - In quality and length, the thesis will go well beyond normal expectations for a typical seminar paper in an advanced undergraduate philosophy course.

 - The thesis must be an original document written for the sole purpose of fulfilling the honors program requirement in philosophy.

 - The thesis should follow a standard system of style throughout, such as the style manual of the Modern Language Association (MLA), the University of Chicago, or the American Psychological Association (APA).

 - At the beginning of the term in which a student intends to complete the thesis and is enrolled in PHIL 403, she or he will notify the Director of Undergraduate Studies of that intent.